anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * Registrar: possesses the IDevID CA certificate of the pledge vendor/manufacturer and an it's own LDevID(Reg) credentials of the site domain.

 * MASA: possesses it's own vendor/manufacturer credentials (voucher signing key, TLS server certificate) related to pledges IDevID and MAY possess the site-specific domain CA certificate.
-  The latter is necessary to ensure that the MASA is able to verify the RVR.
+  The latter is only a necessary precondition if the MASA needs to verify that the domain of the Registrar is a-priori authorized to enroll a particular pledge, or a particular type of pledge.
-  How the MASA will get the domain CA certificate is out of scope of this document.
+  In such case, how the MASA will obtain the domain CA certificate is out of scope of this document.
+  In other cases, a MASA may allow the pledge to enroll into an anonymous and/or yet-unknown domain and then the a-priori possession of the domain CA certificate is not needed.

 ~~~~
 +-----------+    +-----------+   +--------+   +---------+